ParadexRelayer/Consumer-API-docs/readme.md

 https://api.paradex.io/consumer

 ### kovan
-As well as the mainnet version of the API paradex has a kovan instance to allow for testing.
+As well as the mainnet version of the API Paradex has a kovan instance to allow for testing.
 The base url for our kovan instance is

 https://kovan-api.paradex.io/consumer